As you continue to discover more about the benefits of using WordPress, you may occasionally come across references to the term blogroll.

 Plugin Description

-The Link Library plugin gives you the ability to output a list of your link categories with a complete list of all your links with descriptions and notes …
+This plugin allows you to publish a list of all your link categories with a complete list of links together with descriptions and notes …

-Link Library creates a page on your website containing all the link categories in your Links section, plus all links defined for these categories.
-Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your link collection so that your site users can be made aware of any additions made to to your link library.
+Link Library can be used to create a page on your website containing a list of all of the link categories in your Links section, plus all links listed in these categories.
+Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your links so that your site users can become aware of additions to your link library.

 Congratulations!
-Now you know how to how to add and manage links to external websites in your WordPress sidebar menu.
+Now you know how to add a featured links section to your WordPress sidebar.